How Bow Seat Alumna Ely German’s DANDA Murals in Iceland Came to BeSeptember 21, 2021

 Throughout the process of designing these murals I referenced Bow Seat student artwork and drew inspiration from their voices.
 My backpack was full of creativity and energy from the student artwork awarded by Bow Seat.
 I was inspired to interpret and amplify Chelsea Tang’s stunning mountain designs and Rachel Oh’s emotional yellow rain coat design.
 I would recommend any artist looking for inspiration to surf the Bow Seat gallery.
 It was a joy and an honor to engage with their work!

-This blog post is one of two that Bow Seat alumna Ely German has written about her artist residency in Iceland, supported by Bow Seat.
-Read her previous blog post here.
+This blog post is one of four that Bow Seat alumna Ely German wrote about her artist residency in Iceland, supported by Bow Seat.
+Read more about her residency here, learn about Icelanders’ deep connection to the ocean here, and explore her photo essay here.